hyochan/hackatalk-website/docs/server/channel.md

 sidebar_label: Channel
 ---

-`Channel`(aka `Chatroom`) is an important concept when building chat apps. `Channel` can aggregate users and make them prepare chattings.
+`Channel`(aka `Chatroom`) is an important concept when building chat apps. `Channel` can aggregate users and make them prepare chats.
 There can exist many relational models in-between `User` and `Channel`.
 This way makes life easier for a developer who wants to add complex business logic in their chat application.

 Say you want to make the user grant permission to other users in the `Channel`, then we can create `Membership` relation in between.
 Another scenario is when the user wants to manage the sound(vibrate, silent, etc) of each channel, we can create `Sound` relation.
 Like so, we can add more relations in between to handle more complex logic.